SwaroopGiri/AWS-SAP-C02-Notes/README.md

 For mobile apps, AWS recommends using the Cognito SDK for managing temporary creds

+Use Amazon Cognito Identity Pools for mobile apps

 OAuth 2.0 is the industry-standard protocol for authorization.

+When assuming a role to access a resource in account B, the user gives up all access privileges of its role in account A. If question asks user to use multiple resources in both accounts, it is better to opt for resource based policy instead

+IAM Permission Boundaries is an advanced feature to use a managed policy to set the maximum permissions an IAM entity can get

+Used to allow developers to self-assign policies and manage their own permissions while making sure they can't escalate their privileges

+useful to restrict one specific user instead of whole account using organizations and SCP

+IAM Access Analyser is used to find out which resources are accessed externally.
+Works on S3, IAM Roles, KMS Keys, Lambda, Layers, SQS, Secrets Manager Secrets

+You define a zone of trust and anything outside the zone of trust is IAM Access Analyser findings

+IAM Access Analyzer can generate policy based on access activity, it reviews cloudtrail logs for upto 90 days and then writes access policies for calls made.

+Conditions in IAM policies can be used for conditional access

+e.g only let users with MFA access a specific resource

+e.g only let users access a particular tagged resource

+External ID is important thing while sharing resources with third parties.
+External ID is a secret between you and third party which you need to define.
+It requires third party to have an aws account ID.

+Amazon cognito replaces token vending machine (TVM)

+IAM can securely encrypt your private keys and stores the encrypted version in IAM SSL certificate storage

 ## AWS Organizations

+Set up AWS Organizations by sending an invitation to all member accounts of the company from the master account of your organization

+Create an OrganizationAccountAccessRole IAM role in the member account and grant permission to the master account to assume the role

 A publishing account is an account that is used to host standardized versions of resources, such as golden AMIs or a corporate ECR with docker images.
 These resources can then be shared with other accounts in the organization.